orangenpresse/grunt-phantomjs-screenshot/README.md

 # grunt-phantomjs-screenshot

-# TODO WRITE README

-> Takes screenshots of html files with phantomjs
+> Takes screenshots of html files with phantomjs.
+With support of expanded files.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`